 On his return to Mon country Taphussa built a Ceti to honor the Buddha on Tampaguta hill and enshrined the eight sacred hairs of the Buddha inside.
 Over time the Ceti became overgrown with vegetation.

-Two hundred and thirty five years later and after the Buddha entered into parinirvana (died), during the reign of King Thirimathawka, the Ceti built by Taphussa was discovered by Maha Theras Shin Sona and Shin Uttara and declared a sacred site, this Ceti has now grown into what is now known as the Shwedagon Pagoda in Yangon.
+Two hundred and thirty five years later and after the Buddha entered into parinirvana (died), and during the reign of King Thirimathawka, the Ceti built by Taphussa was discovered by Maha Theras Shin Sona and Shin Uttara who declared it a sacred site, this Ceti has now grown into what is now known as the Shwedagon Pagoda in Yangon.

 The Buddhist teaching referred to as the Tipitaka translated and written in Sri Lankan language was the first written form of the Tipitaka introduced into Myanmar and presented to King Dhammapala of Thaton in lower Burma around 386 A.D.
 (Buddhist year 930).

 From the arrival of the Tipitaka in 386 A.D. until 1057 A.D.
 Buddhism flourished but went into decline due to famines, wars, disease and civil unrest, this is also mentioned in the inscription on the Kalyani stone plaque in the Shwedagon Pagoda.

 Archaeological evidence unearthed in the ancient Pyu City States such as Beikthano, Halin and Sriksetra testify to the presence and practice of Buddha Sasana from the 1st century and was practiced mostly in Sriksetra, Vesali, in Rakhine state and Ramanna Desa.

 Many archeological finds such as terracotta votive plaques with images of Vishnu and the four headed Brahma indicate that the Mahayana form of Buddhism practiced in India co-existed with Theravada Buddhism in Myanmar.